Aliases for CD34 Gene

 GeneCards Summary for CD34 Gene

 CD34 (CD34 Molecule) is a Protein Coding gene.
-Diseases associated with CD34 include dermatofibrosarcoma protuberans and gastrointestinal stromal tumor.
-Among its related pathways are Cell adhesion molecules (CAMs) and Hematopoietic cell lineage.
-GO annotations related to this gene include transcription factor binding and sulfate binding.
+Diseases associated with CD34 include Dermatofibrosarcoma Protuberans and Spindle Cell Lipoma.
+Among its related pathways are C-MYB transcription factor network and Hematopoietic cell lineage.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and sulfate binding.